A Guide to Travel in Nepal- What to Take? Trip check list

 Safety

-Your Trek Leader and Support staff
+Your Trek Leader and Support Staff

-Your Nepal trekking is leading by or experienced trekking guide and porter who are joining you from Kathmandu, Pokhara, and at Lukla also as per your convenience.
-All of our guides have trained for and attained a Trekking Guide license provided by the Government.
-The license exam is organized by TAAN and the Nepal Academy of Tourism and Hotel Management (NATHAM) every year.
-They have vast knowledge about the trekking trails and kinds of medical treatments and emergency services.
-Also for first aids, altitude sickness, and other relevant issues.
-Your belongings will be safely taken by our Porter, making your walk easy, more pleasant, and comfortable.
-Our Sherpa and porter will carry a maximum of 30 kg in total for 2 trekkers’ bags.
-If you have any extra weight, We suggest you hire another porter and will cost extra cost.
+The license exam is organized by TAAN and the Nepal Academy of Tourism and Hotel Management (NATHAM) annually.
+They have vast knowledge about the trekking trails and kinds of medical treatments and emergency services, as well as first aid, altitude sickness, and other relevant issues.
+Our Porter will safely take your belongings, making walking easy, pleasant, and comfortable.
+Our Sherpa and Porter will carry a maximum of 30 kg for two trekkers’ bags.
+If you have any extra weight, We suggest you hire another porter, which will cost additional.

 Passport and Visa info

-We find that most travelers find themselves in difficulty as sometimes; they don’t carry money to get a visa at the time of their arrival.
+We find that most travelers find themselves in difficulty as sometimes, they don’t carry money to get a visa at the time of their arrival.
 There is no ATM inside the visa section.
-Though there is a provision of ATM outside, it is more likely that sometimes it doesn’t work.
+Though there is a provision for ATM outside, it is more likely that sometimes it doesn’t work.
 So, for your comfort, we recommend you bring the cash US$ to get them on arrival visa.

 Health Guidelines:

 Trekking in Nepal is a beautiful experience and doesn’t involve many risks.
-However, we suggest that you carry out a standard health check and advise your doctor about your travel plans before arriving in Nepal.
-Immunizations or vaccinations, if required, should be taken at least six weeks before arrival.
-Always make sure to have valid health insurance for the whole period of your trip
+However, we suggest you carry out a standard health check and advise your doctor about your travel plans before arriving in Nepal.
+If required, immunizations should be taken at least six weeks before arrival.

 Before you go: